jacobdp24/chalk/README.md

 # Chalk

-Chalk is a web app that gives municipalities the infastructure to reduce traffic and promote public art
+Chalk is a web app that gives municipalities the infastructure to reduce traffic accidents and promote public art